indiancoder264/adampie_test/src/docs/vulnerabilities.md

     - **Name Changes:** Limited to 1 change per week.
     - **Email Change Requests:** Limited to 2 requests per day.
 - **Recommendation:** Implement a more robust, IP-based rate-limiting solution using a middleware or a dedicated service like Upstash for more comprehensive protection.

+## 6. Host Header Injection in Password Reset Flow

+- **Vulnerability:** The application does not yet have a password reset feature, but when it is implemented, it could be vulnerable to Host Header Injection.
+- **Risks:** An attacker could trick the server into generating a password reset link that points to a malicious domain.
+If they can get the legitimate user (e.g., an admin) to click this link, the attacker can intercept the password reset token and take over the account.
+This happens if the server action naively trusts the `Host` header from the incoming request to construct the link.
+- **Prevention Guidance:**
+    1.  **NEVER** use the `Host` header from the browser to construct absolute URLs.
+    2.  **ALWAYS** use a canonical URL stored in an environment variable for generating links in emails or other services.
+    3. This application is pre-configured to use `process.env.NEXT_PUBLIC_BASE_URL` for this purpose.
+When building a password reset feature, ensure all links are constructed using this variable, like so:
+        ```typescript
+        const baseUrl = process.env.NEXT_PUBLIC_BASE_URL;
+        const resetLink = `${baseUrl}/reset-password?token=${resetToken}`;
+        ```
+    4. The `NEXT_PUBLIC_BASE_URL` variable **must be set** in the hosting environment (e.g., Vercel) for this protection to work.